 Venture Zelix 2018 - 2014 Review by The Good Ride

 The Venture Zelix is a very surfy all mountain board that combines a lot of freeride and all mountain qualities we like from both worlds.
 We loved the Helix and always wished it came with a set back stance to cover a wider range of riders.
-Well they kept the shape of the super stiff Zephyr, the flex of the Helix and made a new board called the Zelix.
+Well, they kept the shape of the super stiff Zephyr, the flex of the Helix and made a new board called the Zelix.
 It feels stiff between the feet, buttery in the tip/tail, surfy in powder and still fun in the park.
-It’s fun to turn too and my only personal gripe is that it didn’t lay out really rewarding hard carve but for most that isn’t a big deal.
+It’s fun to turn too and my only personal gripe is that it didn’t lay out really rewarding hard carve but for most that aren’t a big deal.

 Ethics Statement: We don’t get paid by the manufacturer to write these reviews.
 We do make money from the “Where To Buy” links, but this is our best attempt at an honest and objective review from an average riders’ perspective.